Welcome to UNICEF USA!

 As part of the back-to-school campaign launched on October 4, 2021, about 300,000 children are starting to gradually resume schooling in the three earthquake-stricken departments: South, Grand'Anse and Nippes.

-UNICEF has started the distribution of school materials in areas affected by the earthquake.
-About 100,000 children will receive their own school kits as they gradually return to the classroom in the coming days and weeks.
+UNICEF is distributing educational and recreational materials in areas affected by the earthquake.
+About 100,000 children will receive their own UNICEF backpacks full of supplies as they gradually return to the classroom in the coming days and weeks.
 In partnership with the Haitian Government, UNICEF will also help provide mental health and psychosocial support to students and teachers, as well as incentives for teachers.

 The initial phase of the reconstruction work has begun at some schools destroyed on August 14, 2021.
 Progress is expected to accelerate in the coming weeks.
 About 150 new schools will be rebuilt and 900 temporary learning spaces will be set up.